 I discovered that I was more successful in extending my periods of contentment and happiness when I took the time to tend the details of my life and seed it with small pleasures.

-Here are some of the ways I have seeded the ordinary living with simple pleasures:
+Here are some of the ways I have seeded the ordinary living with simple pleasures that lead to happiness:

 - Not only is that first cup of coffee a ritual, I’ve attended each detail of the experience.
 Filtered water combined with excellent coffee beans, ground fresh each morning .
 Organic milk and turbinado sugar to blend in my cup served only cups that I feel delightful in my hand and are delightful to look at.